Canadian pound: Reunification and decimalization

-The 1850s was a decade of wrangling over whether to adopt an £sd monetary system or a decimal monetary system based on the US dollar.
-Local traders, for reasons of practicality in relation to the increasing trade with the neighbouring United States, had an overwhelming desire to assimilate the Canadian currency with the American unit, but the imperial authorities in London still preferred the idea of sterling to be the sole currency throughout the British Empire.
-In 1851, the Canadian parliament passed an act for the purposes of introducing an £sd unit in conjunction with decimal fractional coinage.
-The idea was that the decimal coins would correspond to exact amounts in relation to the US dollar fractional coinage.
-The authorities in London refused to give consent to the act on technical grounds, hoping that an £sd currency would be chosen instead.
-A currency with three new decimal units was proposed as a compromise to the Canadian legislature: 10 "minims" would be worth 1 "mark", 10 "marks" worth 1 shilling, and 10 shillings worth 1 "royal".
-A "mark" thus would have been worth 1^{1}⁄_{5}d, and a "royal" would have been worth 2 crowns or half a pound.

-This contrived mix of decimal and Sterling currency was abandoned and an 1853 act of the Legislative Assembly introduced the gold standard into Canada, with pounds, shilling, pence, dollars and cents all legal for keeping government accounts.
+This contrived mix of decimal and sterling currency wasn't approved and the Legislative Assembly compromised in 1853, introducing the gold standard into Canada, with pounds, shillings, pence, dollars, cents and mills all legal for keeping government accounts.
 This gold standard re-affirmed the value of British gold sovereigns set in 1841 at £1.4s.4d in local currency, and the American gold eagle at $10 in local dollars.
 In effect this created a Canadian dollar at par with the United States dollar, and Canadian pound at US$4.86 2/3.
-No coinage was provided for under the 1853 act but gold eagles and sterling gold and silver coinage were made legal tender.
+No coinage was provided for under the 1853 act but gold eagles and sterling gold and silver coinage were legal tender.
 All other silver coins were demonetized.
+British pennies were rated at two cents, and halfpennies were rated at one cent.